appcarvers/ngx-unite-list/src/app/unite/readme.md

 ```

 ## Releases
+### v.0.1.5
+  - Pagination page-numbers are now limited to display only 10 pages at once if there are more.
+  - Pagination : First, previous, next, last buttons will now update the pagenumber out of box.

+### v.0.1.4
+  - Bug Fixes

+### v.0.1.3
+  - Bug Fixes

 ### v.0.1.2
   - Seperate attribute to assign class for search-box viz. **searchbox-class**.
   - Removed margin from pagination.